eniac/otti/README.md

 # Building
 First, make sure you have installed [Docker CE](https://docs.docker.com/get-docker/).

+Note: it is likely you will need to increase the memory limits for Docker on your system.

 Then build the Otti container
 ```
 docker build -t otti .